|Why H.I.V/A.I.D.S is not highly contagious|

 To me, I see that the misleading information on the way the virus spreads has really contributed to its spread in Nigeria.
 For example, a young man was scared to death about his status.
-In an attempt to help him on why he think so, he narrated how he had unprotected sex with a female prostitute once.
+In an attempt to help him on why he thinks so, he narrated how he had unprotected sex with a female prostitute once.
 He is the notion that all prostitute are HIV positive hence the fear.
 This resulted in him living a promiscuous lifestyle because he thinks he is infected.
 The fear of getting the test is another.

 Most persons know the mode of infection.
 It involves the introduction of the fluid of an infected person into the blood stream of a negative individual.
 The major means of infection is through unprotected sex acts.
 These can be between opposite or same gender.

-However, I have come to realise that most people in Nigeria do not understand much on the risk of infection.
+However, I have come to realize that most people in Nigeria do not understand much on the risk of infection.
 HIV/AIDS is not a very effective or strong disease compared to other viruses like the flu that can be transmitted with just a sneeze.
 It requires much more than that.
 To understand it better, let us start from the beginning.

 The Cycle Of HIV/AIDS Infection